Chris Dickinson (wrestler): Japan (2020)

-New Japan Pro-Wrestling (2021-present)
+New Japan Pro-Wrestling (2021–present)

-In January 2021, Dickinson made his New Japan Pro-Wrestling debut as part of the NJPW Strong show as part of Tom Lawlor's Team Filthy replacing Rust Taylor who had signed to WWE.
+In January 2021, Dickinson made his New Japan Pro-Wrestling debut as part of the NJPW Strong show.
+He joined Tom Lawlor's Team Filthy replacing Rust Taylor who had signed to WWE.

 Personal life

-Dickinson became a fan of professional wrestling at a young age, looking up to WWF wrestlers such as Hulk Hogan, Ultimate Warrior, Roddy Piper and others.
-As a young teenager, Dickinson became a big fan of Extreme Championship Wrestling's Sabu and Rob Van Dam as well as falling in love with All Japan Pro Wrestling and tag teams such as The Road Warriors and The British Bulldogs in which he also credits as an influence on his in ring style.
+Torre became a fan of professional wrestling at a young age, looking up to WWF wrestlers such as Hulk Hogan, Ultimate Warrior, Roddy Piper and others.
+As a young teenager, Torre became a big fan of Extreme Championship Wrestling's Sabu and Rob Van Dam, as well as falling in love with All Japan Pro Wrestling and tag teams such as The Road Warriors and The British Bulldogs, in which he also credits as an influence on his in ring style.
 Dickinson trains in catch wrestling and grappling under Josh Barnett.

 Abuse allegations

-In April 2022, independent wrestler Christina Von Eerie, who was once in a relationship with Dickinson, took to social media and claims that Dickinson would often degrade her and her in-ring work when they were dating.
+In April 2022, independent wrestler Christina Von Eerie, who was once in a relationship with Torre, took to social media and claims that he would often degrade her and her in-ring work when they were dating.
 She added that it became physical and he would push her, hold her down and block her from the doorway.
-After another woman came forward with similar allegations, Dickinson pulled himself from GCW's "In Too Deep" event.
+After another woman came forward with similar allegations, he pulled out from GCW's "In Too Deep" event.